pornin/TestSSLServer/README.md

  - `-ec`

-   Add a "supported curves" extension to the `ClientHello` for all connections.
-Some servers might not allow negotiation of an elliptic-curve based cipher suite in the absence of the extension.
+   Add a "supported curves" extension to the `ClientHello` for most connections, testing extension-less EC support only at the end of the process.
+This is the default and it maximizes the chances of detection of elliptic-curve based cipher suites: some servers might not allow negotiation of an EC cipher suite in the absence of the extension.

+ - `-noec`

+   Do not add a "supported curves" extension in the `ClientHello` for most connections.
+That extension will be added only for some specific connections at the end, and only if the server still selected some EC-based suites.
+This option should be used only if a target server appears to be allergic to elliptic curves and refuses to respond in the presence of the "supported curves" extension.

+   Using this extension may miss some supported cipher suites, if the server does not support EC-based suites without the client extension.

  - `-text fname`